mollie/commercetools/docs/deployment.md

 ### HTTP Destination & Lambda destination

 #### Http Destination
 This configuration runs the extension via HTTP Calls.
-In this mode it is required to enable the basic authentication
+In this mode it is recommended to enable the basic authentication

 ```json
 {